 Furthermore, if your charges are changed to petit theft and the prosecutor does not prove the value of the property, then you could only be convicted of a second-degree misdemeanor which is punishable up to 60 days in jail and a $500 fine.

 The Florida Criminal Punishment Code labels this crime as a level 5 crime.
 Robbery by sudden snatching is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 If a weapon or firearm is carried during the robbery by sudden snatching, then it is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.

 Contact the Law Office of Roger P. Foley, P.A.

 There are many facts that need to be considered to properly evaluate your case.
-Call our office to schedule a free 15 minute case strategy with one of our attorneys to tell us your facts.
+Call our office to schedule a 5 minute free consultation with one of our attorneys to tell us your facts.
 Our attorneys focus on criminal matters in the South Florida area and can explain to you your available legal defenses.
 We can negotiate with the prosecutor to drop your case before charges are even filed or we can argue to the judge to dismiss your case.
 We will strive to resolve your case as quickly as possible so you have the best outcome.
 Call today to meet with one of our attorneys.